Amble: Rail

 The East Coast Main Line railway between Edinburgh (journey time approximately 1:10) and London (journey time approximately 3:45) runs via the nearby Alnmouth for Alnwick Station or Widdrington Station.

 Air

 Newcastle Airport is under an hour's drive from Amble.
 It provides daily flights to London and regular flights to other UK centres.
 The airport also operates regular flights to many European destinations, along with destinations in Africa and North America.

+Media

+Television

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from either the Chatton or Pontop Pike TV transmitter.

+Radio

+Local radio stations are BBC Radio Newcastle, Heart North East, Capital North East, Smooth North East, Greatest Hits Radio North East, Hits Radio North East, and Koast Radio, a community based radio station.

+Newspapers

+The town is served by the newspaper, Northumberland Gazette and The Ambler which is a free independent community paper that is run by volunteers.
+Its first edition hit the streets in Amble in January 2000.

 Tourism

 Representations were made in 2006 for Amble to be included in the Northumberland Coast Area of Outstanding Natural Beauty, which ends at the pier.
 The town is also adjacent to nature reserves operated by Northumberland Wildlife Trust at Cresswell, Druridge and Hauxley.

 The town has a caravan park, as well as guest houses and bed and breakfast accommodation for visitors.
 The Braid, which forms a part of the harbour, is now a greenfield site with a modern marina.
 In 2009, part of the Braid was legally designated as a Village Green, despite opposition from the council and the withdrawal of the initial application by the person who sought the status.

 The nearby Coquet Island is home to many varieties of nesting sea birds, including puffins and the rare Roseate tern.
 Access is restricted but there are various providers of boat trips around the island.
 A £10,000 grant was awarded to promote the town with a "Puffin Festival" during the last two weeks of May 2013, when the presence of that species on the island is at its peak.
 It was hoped that the grant would also encourage local people to use the town's shops.